linghuiluo/linghuiluo.github.io/README.md

 <img src="profile.jpeg" alt="drawing" width="200" style="float: left;" hspace="5"/>
 Thank you for visiting my academic page!

+I have accepted a W3 Professorship at the University of Hamburg.
+I will officially start in this new role on 1 September 2026.
+My research will focus on building trustworthy, secure, and practical software systems, with particular emphasis on Secure Software Engineering for AI-integrated Systems and Software Engineering for Edge AI.

-I am the founder of [ClioAssist GmbH](https://clioassist.de) and [Luo Consulting](https://luo-consulting.de).
+I am also the CEO of [ClioAssist GmbH](https://clioassist.de), where we build privacy-first, on-premise AI solutions for healthcare.
 Previously, I was an applied scientist at Amazon Web Services for a few years, working on both AI and Cybersecurity products such as Amazon Q, CodeWhisperer and CodeGuru Security.
 These blogs ([here](https://www.amazon.science/blog/bringing-code-analysis-tools-to-jupyter-notebooks) and [here](https://www.amazon.science/working-at-amazon/linghui-luo-code-guru-security-plug-in-aws-internship)) should give you a glimpse of my work at AWS.
 Before joining Amazon, I was a research associate in the Secure Software Engineering Group at Paderborn University in Germany.
 I received my PhD from Paderborn University in 2021, with distinction, under the advisement of Prof. Eric Bodden.
 I also hold both a master's and bachelor's degree from Paderborn University.

 My research spans various areas of software engineering and security.
 Particularly, I am interested in following research directions: